A Dynamic Matching Framework for Faster Child Adoptions: II Weakly Fair and Patience-Free Mechanisms

 \begin{proof} See Appendix A. \end{proof}

-HPDA attains dynamic envy-freeness---an ex-post property that must hold for any environment and home strategies---while only utilizing present information.
-The intuition behind this result is thus: regardless of what placements homes have accepted or rejected, the fact that a home $h$ is active at time $t$ indicates that $h$ has received no placements or has rejected all previous placements.
+Since home-proposing DA yields a home-optimal matching, there cannot be any justified envy, which implies weak fairness.
+HPDA is patience-free because regardless of what placements homes have accepted or rejected, the fact that a home $h$ is active at time $t$ indicates that $h$ has received no placements or has rejected all previous placements.
 The matchmaker knows which case it is.
 In the latter, the matchmaker can delay $h$'s placements.
-HPDA dynamically adjusts the relative payoff between past rejected placements and present placements.
+HPDA dynamically adjusts the relative payoff between past rejected placements and present placements through delaying homes in the matching process.

-Given that the matchmaker offers a placement at time $t$ to a home $h$, that home would be in the market up to time $t$ whether or not the home plans to accept or reject placements in the future.
-Therefore, given any profile $\mathbf{a}(t)$, the market is the same up till $t$ under a counterfactual $\Hat{a}(t',h)$ for any $h,t'>t$.
-HPDA guarantees a home will never receive a (time-discounted) placement better than one rejected in the past.
-Therefore, the placement offer $\mu_t(h) = \Hat{\mu}_t^h(h)$ is weakly better than all future placements under any profile $\mathbf{a}(T)$.
-HPDA's non-wastefulness naturally follows.
-It never penalizes a home that complies with placements.
-If all homes are compliant, it will always use all available capacity.

-\begin{remark} HPDA is justified envy-free at every $t,\mathbf{a}(t)$ even when allowing a child with no placement to have justified envy. \end{remark}